php/php-langspec/spec/10-expressions.md

 value of the result is implementation-defined ([§§](05-types.md#the-integer-type)).

 For a unary `!` operator used with an arithmetic operand, the type of the result is `bool`.
-The value of the result is `TRUE` if the value of the operand is non-zero; otherwise, the value of the result is `FALSE`.
+The value of the result is `true` if the value of the operand is non-zero; otherwise, the value of the result is `false`.
 For the purposes of this operator, `NAN` is considered a non-zero value.
 The expression `!E` is equivalent to `(E == 0)`.